Resources

 Diet Rebel Note

 The push-up is a compound movement that trains chest, shoulders, triceps, and core simultaneously.
-More muscles working = more calories burned per rep. If standard push-ups are too difficult, start with hands elevated on a bench or counter — not on your knees, which removes the core demand.
+More muscles working = more calories burned per rep. If standard push-ups are too difficult, start with hands elevated on a bench or counter, which keeps you in a full-body plank position while shortening the range you have to press through.

 Pike Push-Up